How to Live by Faith Not by Sight

 Why Living by Sight Feels Safer

-Before we go further, let us acknowledge why sight is so appealing.
+Before we go further, it helps to be honest about why sight is so appealing.

-Seeing the whole path feels safer than seeing just the next step.
+Sight reduces uncertainty.
+Seeing the whole path feels safer than seeing just the next step, but faith usually provides only enough light for the moment in front of you.

 What Scripture Says About Faith and Sight